Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 7 - Agents/Lv 7.1 - Langflow AI Agents.md

 Questions Requiring **Only Online Search**:

+1. What are the top products on Product Hunt today?
-1. What are the latest interest rates for 1-year fixed deposits in major U.S. banks?
+2. What are the latest interest rates for 1-year fixed deposits in major U.S. banks?
-2. Who won the Super Bowl this year?
+3. Who won the Super Bowl this year?
-3. What is the latest GDP growth rate for the U.S.?
+4. What is the latest GDP growth rate for the U.S.?

 Questions Requiring **Only Calculator**: